US FDA Modernization of Cosmetics Regulation Act

 Additional Label Changes for Professional Cosmetic Products

-MoCRA requires labels for professional cosmetics products to include the same information that is required of cosmetic products intended for sale to consumers and to state that only licensed professionals may use the product.
+MoCRA requires labels for professional cosmetics products to include the same information that is required of cosmetic products intended for sale to consumers.
+Additionally these labels must state that only licensed professionals may use the product.
 This requirement takes effect one year after the date of enactment of MoCRA.

 Mandatory Adverse Event Reporting